 Tips for Tuck Jumps

-- Prepare for the movement by loading a barbell across your shoulders or holding dumbbells or kettlebells at your sides.
+- Load a barbell across your shoulders or hold dumbbells or kettlebells at your sides.

 - Stand in front of a stable platform like a flat bench or box.
-Choose a platform height you can step onto safely without losing your balance.
-You should be able to maintain an upright spine and neutral pelvis when stepping onto the platform.
+Pick a height you can step onto safely while keeping an upright spine and neutral pelvis.

 - Tuck your chin and gaze straight ahead to protect your upper spine.
-Brace your abdominals and pre-tension your legs and glutes.
+Brace your abs and pre-tension your legs and glutes.

 - Step one foot onto the platform.
-Ensure your knee doesn’t move in front of your toes and that your leg is bent at 90 degrees.
-Push evenly throughout your entire foot.
+Keep your knee behind your toes and your leg bent at 90 degrees.
+Push evenly through your whole foot.

-- Push down into your elevated foot to lift your back leg off the floor.
-Squeeze your quads and glutes to complete the exercise so both feet are on the platform.
+- Drive down into your elevated foot to lift your back leg off the floor.
+Squeeze your quads and glutes until both feet are on the platform.

-- Maintain a strong core and neutral spine as you reverse the exercise.
-Bend your knees and soften your hips and ankles as you step down from the platform.
+- Keep a strong core and neutral spine as you reverse the movement, softening your hips, knees, and ankles to step back down.

-- Repeat on the same side, or alternate legs for each rep.
+- Repeat on the same side, or alternate legs each rep.

-- Perform an even amount of reps and sets per side.
+- Perform an even number of reps and sets per side.

 6. Skater Hops